 Descriptive data analytics stops businesses from rolling the dice and hoping they hit a 7 or 11.
 Data analytics can help you detect patterns and drivers in customer behavior and buying preferences.
 With predictive data analytics, businesses can understand future demand by honing in on what steps need to be taken going forward by showing which methods were successful and which ones didn’t work.

 •Enhanced Personalized Experiences

 Customer data can come from various sources including brick-and-mortar locations, e-commerce and social media.
 The information from data analytics enables businesses to create custom, comprehensive audience profiles that can provide valuable insights that can help you curate a better experience because it’s tailored to the customers’ needs.
 Personalized customer experiences also help them build stronger relationships.

 Along with gathering information from social media, businesses can use data analytics to create content and messages on social media targeted to products and services that the customers are already interested in.
 That data can also be used in various areas of your business, including marketing, sales and customer service and ensures that all components of your business are on the same page.

 •Better Website Navigation

-A website is a business’ online introduction to prospective customers, and since business is done more and more online, data analytics can give businesses the insights they need to fine tune your website.
-An optimized website can diminish bounce rates, improve click-throughs and boost conversions.
+A website is a business’ online introduction to prospective customers, and since business is done more and more online, data analytics can give businesses the insights they need to fine-tune your website.
+An optimized and organized website can diminish bounce rates, improve click-throughs and boost conversions.

 •Increase Customer Retention